KeLiuKL/AI-Model-Packages-to-Reduce-Insurance-Premium-from-Insured-Persons-Doctors-and-Insurance-Company/README.md

 ## Goals

-In this project, Ke Liu has two goals:
+In this project, here are two goals: find the reasons of high insurance expenditure & build AI models to reduce insurance premium cost.
+By figuring out the reasons of high insurance expenditure, AI models could be used to summarize factors, monitor actions, simulate situations, facilitate process and so on.

-- Find the reasons of high insurance expenditure.
+The reasons of high insurance expenditure come from three aspects:

-- Build AI models to reduce insurance premium cost.
+- **Insured persons' part**
+  - ***Medical waste actions***.
+Given the insurance company will pay most of bills, some insured people will intend to look for unnecessary or unnecessarily more expensive treatment, which will increase the medical cost, and lead to an increase in insurance premium costs.
+  - ***Impersonation actions***.
+  - ***Fraud actions***.

 ## Plans